 Release Date: Aug 1, 2009

-Monster Hunter 3 was originally planned to be a PlayStation 3 exclusive, however, due to high development costs for the console at the time, Capcom decided to switch gears and instead developed the game for the Nintendo Wii.
-This was a major change for the series and the first of many instances where MH games debuting on a Nintendo platform.
+Monster Hunter 3 was originally planned to be a PlayStation 3 exclusive.
+However, due to high development costs for the console at the time, Capcom decided to switch gears and instead developed the game for the Nintendo Wii.
+This was a major change for the series and the first of many instances where MH games debuted on a Nintendo platform.

 Monster Hunter 4